IsraelVow/Hotel-Revenue-Analysis/README.md

 ## Business Questions
 The stakeholders have raised the following questions that need to be addressed through the data analysis:

-1. **Is our hotel revenue growing by year?**
+1. **Is our hotel revenue growing year over year?**
    - To answer this, revenue will be segmented by year, and further segmented by two hotel types.

 2. **Should I increase the parking lot size?**
    - This question aims to ascertain if there is a trend in guests with personal cars.

 3. **What trends can be seen in the data?**
-   - The focus will be on average daily rate and guests to explore seasonality.
+   - The focus will be on the average daily rate and guests' exploration of seasonality.

 ## Solutions/Pipeline
 The data analyst will follow these steps to conduct the analysis and provide meaningful insights: